Randolph and Harriett Freer built a large brick house on the

 Active in the Presbyterian church, the March 4, 1880, edition of the Ashland Press reported “over 90 people shared the pleasures of the social for the benefit of the Presbyterian church last Thursday evening at the R.D.
 Freer home.”

 Randolph died July 21, 1884; his wife in 1902.
 The Freer heirs sold the home to James Shaw in 1912 for $10,000.
 Shaw not only was an undertaker but also served as a state senator.

 Up to this time funerals were most frequently held in the home or perhaps a church.
 Undertakers often would take a board to the home, and rest it on two kitchen chairs.
 Place the body on the board and embalm it there.
 A wreath with a black ribbon placed on the front door was symbolic of a death in the family.
 At least one Ashland resident is reported to have gone to funerals early to get a rocking chair.

 During the influenza epidemic in 1918 only graveside serves were held to prevent spreading the disease.

-Harry W. Denbow took over the business his stepfather had started and continued as an undertaker for 50 years, for a time in partnership with Richard W. Bear and more recently with Roger Primm, one of the current owners.
+Harry W. Denbow took over the business his stepfather had started and continued as an undertaker for 50 years, for a time in partnership with Richard W. Bear and more recently with Roger Primm.
 The barn where the horses that formerly pulled the hearse were stabled, was used as a garage for the emergency service ambulance which the funeral homes provided.